Fr0sT-Brutal/awesome-pascal/README.md

 // *Spidermonkey DLL required*

 * [BESEN](https://github.com/BeRo1985/besen).
 Complete ECMAScript Fifth Edition Implemention in Object Pascal, which is compilable with Delphi >=7 and Free Pascal >= 2.5.1 (maybe also 2.4.1).

+* [Python for Delphi (P4D)](https://github.com/pyscripter/python4delphi).
+Set of free components that wrap up the Python dll into Delphi and Lazarus (FPC).
+They let you easily execute Python scripts, create new Python modules and new Python types.
+You can create Python extensions as dlls and much more

 ## Non-visual Classes/Utils ##